- Be 18 years of age or over

 - Off site with other accommodation providers

-Pitches on the staff campsite must be booked in advance during the online registration process.
-Electric hook-up can be requested but is not always guaranteed.
+Pitches on the team campsite must be booked in advance during the online registration process.
+Electric hook-up can be requested, but not for tents, and is not always guaranteed.

 You will be provided with three meals a day for the duration of your volunteer activities.